kaihendry/dabase.com/content/blog/justpark.md

 # 40p SMS charges

-The Customer Experience Director at JustPark wrote to me to say:
+The Customer Experience Director at JustPark wrote to me on 2024-09-07:

 > Pricing I think this is due to your previous SMS choices.
 I just tried out
 > the app myself at the same location for 30 mins - it came up as 70p as